Young Sherlock (British TV series)

+Young Sherlock is a British mystery television series that is created by Matthew Parkhill and developed by Peter Harness and Guy Ritchie who also directed two episodes.
+It is inspired by Andrew Lane's Young Sherlock Holmes book series, itself a pastiche of Arthur Conan Doyle's original Sherlock Holmes stories.
+Hero Fiennes Tiffin stars as Holmes.
+The series premiered on Amazon Prime Video on 4 March 2026.
+In April 2026, the show was renewed for a second series.

 Premise

 As a 19-year-old at Oxford University, Sherlock Holmes is not yet the master detective he grows up to be.
 He is raw and unfiltered, and he lacks discipline.
 A murder at Oxford puts Holmes's freedom at risk, and he sets out to solve his first murder mystery that leads him to a global-level conspiracy.